dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 ## I2C

-### errata
+### Errata

+Two big changes for software I2c.

+First,  delete the checking if the pin is input or output and always set it to the right thing.
+Just delete:

+        unsigned SCL_is_input_p:1;
+        unsigned SDA_is_input_p:1;

-My I2C looks slightly different from the wikipedia.
+Second, My I2C looks slightly different from the wikipedia.
 I send a 1 as the last bit on the last byte:

 ```
 // Read a byte from I2C bus